 To create your first email, you'll need to set up a project, a mailing and a version.
-This article will explain how to create your first email, using the built-in Template: Modern Standard.
-You can also add your own Template, we'll cover this later on.
+This article will explain how to create your first email, using the built-in Email Design System: Modern Standard.
+You can also add your own Email Design System.

 Watch how to create your first email:

 First, you'll need to set up a Project, which is where you will create your email: